blazegraph/database/bigdata/readme.txt

   If you deploy a new version of any JAR, then you SHOULD delete the classes directory and redeploy all relevant JARs to make sure that old class files are not left lying around.

+- You can enable NIO support with JERI using TCP by specifying the following property to the JVM.

+	-Dcom.sun.jini.jeri.tcp.useNIO=true